Blog

 • HOTP = HMAC-based OTP where the uniqueness of the OTP is generated based on the hash of the previous password.

-HOTP in particular is a foundational component of the Initiative for Open Authentication (OATH), which produces industry-wide standards for authentication.
+HOTP, in particular, is a foundational component of the Initiative for Open Authentication (OATH), which produces industry-wide standards for authentication.

 It’s very common for dynamic passwords to be used in conjunction with regular passwords as a form of two-factor authentication (2FA).
-We’ll get into multi-factor authentication (MFA) a little later, but it’s important to note that it did appear as early as the ‘80s.
+We’ll get into the history of multi-factor authentication (MFA) a little later, but it’s important to note that it did appear as early as the ‘80s.
 And if you think it’s annoying now, it used to be a lot worse!

 Late 1990s: Public Key Infrastructure